WeirdConstructor/WLambda/doc/wlambda_reference.md

 The match function will receive the input string as first argument and a function that will be called for each match as second argument.

+Inside the match function, you can use the control flow functions `break` and `next` to skip ahead.

 The match function receives the contents of `$\` as first argument, the offset of the match in the input string as second argument and the length of the match as third argument: